Table of Contents

 A force moves or tends to move stops or tends to stop the motion of a body.
 The force can also change the direction of motion of a body.

-Si unit of a force is newton.
+Si unit of a force in the newton.

 Note: A force can also change the shape or size of a body on which It acts.